tiiuae/sbomnix/doc/vulnxscan.md

 It is worth mentioning that `vulnxscan` filters out vulnerabilities that it detects are patched, as printed out in the console output on lines like '`CVE-2023-2975 for 'openssl' is patched with: ['/nix/store/7gz0nj14469r9dlh8p0j5w5wjj3b6hw4-CVE-2023-2975.patch']`'.
 This patch auto-detection works in the similar way as the [patch auto-detection on vulnix](https://github.com/nix-community/vulnix#cve-patch-auto-detection), that is, it is based on detecting vulnerability identifiers from the patch filenames.

+A finding is filtered out only when *every* derivation it resolves to carries such a patch.
+When a closure contains several derivations with the same package name and version but different patch metadata, the finding stays in the report and its patch evidence is summarized in the output columns described in [Component Patch Evidence](#component-patch-evidence).

 ### Whitelisting Vulnerabilities